backyardbiomech/newjekylltest/Labs/Thermoregulation/ThermoregulationLab.md

 2. Get a flat black mouse from the tank.
 Dry it off with a towel.
 3. Hang the mouse from the ring-stand and start recording data while holding the temperature probe by the wire in mid-air.
 Collect data for a few seconds to get a measurement of room air temperature.
 4. Turn on your desk lamp and point it at the mouse.
 Position the bulb about 10 cm away from the side of the mouse (not the end, and definitely not the wire).
-5. Insert the temperature probe into the “mouse”, add a comment like `probe inserted` to the recording, move your hands away, and continue recording for 5 minutes. **DO NOT STOP THE RECORDING!
+5. Insert the temperature probe into the “mouse”, add a comment like `probe inserted` to the recording, move your hands away, and continue recording for 5 minutes. **DO NOT STOP THE RECORDING!**
 6. Turn off your desk lamp.
 Insert a comment of `light off` in LabChart.
 7. Allow recording to continue for another 5 minutes with the light off, then stop it and save the data file with a meaningful name.
-8. Perform steps 1-7 using a shiny mouse.
+8. *Perform steps 1-7 using a shiny mouse* in a new data file.
 Share both files with meaningful names with yourself for analysis on another computer.
 9. Take the measurements needed to calculate the surface area of the mouse.

 ### Experiment 4 – “Evaporative heat loss” Optional if sufficient time